Leo K. Thorsness: Early life, education, and early career

 Thorsness was born February 14, 1932, in Walnut Grove, Minnesota, where his family had a farm.
 There, he earned the Eagle Scout award from the Boy Scouts of America.
 He is one of only eleven known Eagle Scouts who also received the Medal of Honor.
 The others are Aquilla J. Dyess and Mitchell Paige of the U.S. Marine Corps; Robert Edward Femoyer and Jay Zeamer Jr. of the U.S. Army Air Forces; Arlo L. Olson, Benjamin L. Salomon, and Walter Joseph Marm Jr. of the United States Army; and Britt K. Slabinski, Eugene B. Fluckey and Thomas R. Norris of the United States Navy.
 In 2010, Thorsness received the Distinguished Eagle Scout Award.

-He attended South Dakota State College in Brookings, South Dakota, where he met his future wife, Gaylee Anderson, also a freshman.
+Thorsness attended South Dakota State College in Brookings, South Dakota, where he met his future wife, Gaylee Anderson, also a freshman.
 They married in 1953 and had a daughter, Dawn.

-Thorsness enlisted in the Air Force in 1951 at the age of 19 because his brother was then serving in the Korean War.
+Thorsness enlisted in the United States Air Force in 1951 at the age of 19 because his brother was then serving in the Korean War.
 In 1954, he received his commission as an officer and his wings with a rating of pilot through the USAF Aviation Cadet program in Class 54-G. He later earned a bachelor's degree from the University of Omaha in 1964, and a master's degree in Defense Systems Management from the University of Southern California.
 His initial assignment was as a pilot in the Strategic Air Command and Tactical Air Command, but he completed training as a fighter pilot and flew both F-84 and F-100 jets before transitioning to the F-105 Thunderchief.

-In the autumn of 1966, after completing F-105 "Wild Weasel" training at George AFB, California, he was assigned to the 355th Tactical Fighter Wing based at Takhli Royal Thai Air Force Base in Thailand, flying as aircraft commander in F-105F's, tasked with locating and destroying North Vietnamese surface-to-air missile (SAM) sites.
+In the autumn of 1966, after completing F-105 "Wild Weasel" training at George AFB, California, Thorsness was assigned to the 355th Tactical Fighter Wing based at Takhli Royal Thai Air Force Base in Thailand, flying as aircraft commander in F-105F's, tasked with locating and destroying North Vietnamese surface-to-air missile (SAM) sites.